-Students may request an adjustment to their COA for required dependent-care expenses or the cost of an approved study abroad clerkship, as long as the student will receive credit for the course.
+Students may request an adjustment to their COA for required dependent-care expenses.
 Please contact the Office of Student Financial Services for more information.

 The Office of Student Financial Services will communicate financial aid information and awards to individual students by electronic means.
 Any student who wishes to receive paper copies of award letters or other financial aid correspondence may opt out of electronic communications by providing a written request to the Office of Student Financial Services.